MyHush/hushchat/README.md

 ## Why not just use Signal?

 Signal requires phone numbers and is a centralized service.
 HushChat is completely anonymous and decentralized and requires absolutely no metadata be given to any centralized third parties.

-Features of HushChat:
+  ## Features of HushChat:

-  * No phone numbers
+  * No phone numbers :lock:
-  * No centralized web servers
+  * No centralized web servers :chains:
-  * No US-based organization
+  * No US-based organization :x:
-  * No Javascript in our desktop full or lite wallets
+  * No Javascript in our desktop full or lite wallets :no_entry_sign:
-  * Multiple layers of encryption, in-flight and at-rest
+  * Multiple layers of encryption, in-flight and at-rest :shield:
-  * Compatible with Tor (i2p support in progress)
+  * Compatible with Tor (i2p support in progress) :dark_sunglasses:
+  * Emoji Support :poop:

 ## What kind of interfaces will there be to HushChat?